Survivors of Sexual Abuse: Should You Confront Your Abuser?

 I was, and continue to be, very impressed by the fierce confrontation Aly Raisman executed on her abuser.
 She gave us a beautiful example of the iron-strength of vulnerability and authenticity.
 See, that's the thing about speaking your truth.
 It is inspiring and frees everyone else around you to speak theirs, too.
 Women like Aly are helping a lot of people get free.

-If you are contemplating confronting someone who abused you in childhood, talk it over with a therapist.
+If you are contemplating confronting someone who sexually abused or assaulted you in childhood (or at any point in your life), talk it over with a therapist.
 Yes, hopefully you’ll get to a place of forgiveness (which I say only because you can’t be free if you’re holding pain and resentment).
 But, no, forgiveness cannot come without acknowledgement of anger.
 All human pain is an indicator that something is wrong and needs to be changed.
 A therapist can help you figure out how to go on the journey toward healing change in your life.

 You have every right to call out your abuser.
 Under the guidance of a therapist, find a way that works best for you, whether it’s in person, over the phone, in a letter – or even in a journal entry that no one ever sees.
 Just be prepared that you may not receive from them a contrite apology.
 It doesn't matter though.
 Reclaiming your voice and power is what it's all about.